sigSandor/sigSandor.github.io/index.md

 {: .text-center }
 ## <span style="color: orange; font-weight: bold;">Welcome to my website and cybersecurity blog.</span>

-It's a valuable resource for myself, that provides a study of cybersecurity fundamentals, IT knowledge, and other personal items.
-This website can be an awesome tool for anyone to reference, search, and have quick access to  resources.
-I have pride in originality, however, I pull inspiration and guidance from many other people.
-I try my best to credit those individuals.
-(I try to avoid plagarism) Please enjoy. -Alex
+This is a valuable resource free for anyone, that provides a insight and research into the cybersecurity field, IT fundamentals, and other personal items.
+This website can be an awesome tool for anyone to reference, search, and have quick access to learning material.
+I try to have pride in originality, however, I pull inspiration and guidance from many other people.
+I try my best to credit those individuals I learn from.
+Please enjoy. -Alex

 Coming Soon!